 Becoming a good teacher, like excelling at anything in life, is a continual process of growth and development.
 I am grateful for being a part of a university that encourages me and all other members of their faculty in this process!

 Areas of Interest/Research

-I am a member of the IMS (Institute of Mathematical Statistics) and the MAA (Mathematical Association of America) and have enjoyed previous membership in the AMS (American Mathematical Society) and SIAM (Society for Industrial and Applied Mathematics) as well.
+I am a member of the MAA (Mathematical Association of America) and have enjoyed previous membership in the AMS (American Mathematical Society), IMS (Institute of Mathematical Statistics), and SIAM (Society for Industrial and Applied Mathematics) as well.

-Here are some of my recent publications and projects currently in progress:
+Here are my five most recent publications (including one paper in progress!):

 - Durrett, R., Foo, J., Leder, K., Mayberry, J., and Michor, F. (2011) Intratumor heterogeneity in evolutionary models of tumor progression.
 Genetics.
 188, 461-477.

 - Durrett, R. and Mayberry, J. (2011) Traveling waves of selective sweeps.
 Ann.
 Appl.
 Prob.
 21, 699-744.